 Luxury has been here before

 Another reason why luxury watchmakers aren't quaking at the impending deluge of smartwatches may be because they've seen this before.
 The New York Times wrote that quartz watches made their entrance into the market during the 1980s, stoking fear in the luxury timepiece market by promising an infallible way to tell the time.
 But rather than damage the traditional luxury watch market, it actually enhanced it.

 "Our market was actually born in the middle of the 1980s," Davide Parmigiani, a prominent dealer in vintage watches, said in the New York Times.

 Luxury consumers weren't driven away from the expensive, handmade watches that defined the luxury market.
 Instead, they gravitated toward them.
 Discerning customers craved the distinctive idiosyncrasies that defined watches at the highest end of the market.
 Those who have been in the business a long time remember how quartz failed to dislodge luxury timepieces.
 These historically-minded observers have enough perspective to avoid panicking about the impact of smartwatches.

 Sure, a luxury watch will never be able to adjust your thermostat from miles away or take biometric measurements.
 But trying to value a high-end watch by its utility is exactly the wrong way to go about it.
 Collectors are looking for something more than a fancy gadget, not matter how useful it might be.

-In The New York Times, devoted luxury watch collectors noted that their watches were an actually an escape from the 2D world of technology.
+In The New York Times, devoted luxury watch collectors noted that their watches were actually an escape from the 2D world of technology.